mm80843/T3.5/docs/Benef/PBN__Benef_859.md

 ## Articles mentionning this Benefit

 * [Rise of the preprint: how rapid data sharing during COVID-19 has changed science forever](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_173.md)

+## Name of the Benefit

+Avoidance of ineffective or harmful treatments, ensuring patient safety and well-being.